 You are finally ready for a new e-Learning Management System.
 Of course you'll want an affordable Learning Management System with the features you need.
 But before you start evaluating different LMS, you'll first want to evaluate how training is organized, delivered and managed in your organization.
-You might start by asking yourself these four questions:
+Use these 4 questions to find the best learning management system:

 - Who is responsible for managing the Learners, content and reports within the system?

 - Do you have department level training administrators who handle these responsibilities for their employees?